Microsoft/azure-docs.nl-nl/articles/machine-learning/how-to-create-manage-compute-instance.md

 # <a name="azure-cli"></a>[Azure-CLI](#tab/azure-cli)

-In de onderstaande voor beelden is de naam van het reken exemplaar **instance**
+In de onderstaande voorbeelden is de naam van het reken exemplaar **instance**

 * Stoppen